kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

 * Are "large" integers only used in scientific applications?
 * Would a simple program ever encounter this?
 * Time is one area:
-  * CPU clock speed, requirements for accurate time have driven requirements.
+  * CPU clock speed increases and requirements for accuracy have driven requirements.
   * NTP, GPS/GLONASS and better hardware clocks and o/s support aid accuracy.
   * Time values often have been *changed* from seconds -> ms -> us -> ns.
   * Library changesr porting to new platform may require use of different resolution timers.
   * Changes must be very careful to ensure all maths is at appropriate precision.
+* File length:
+  * Storage has grown over last two decades
+  * Multi-TB disks common even at home.
+  * O/s now supports > 2TB files so `int` *cannot* be used for file size.

 Note:
 * Accuracy vs precision/resolution.
-* GPS/GLONASS extremely accurate but very weak signal plus unsigned for civilian use.
+* GPS/GLONASS extremely accurate but very weak signal and not authenticated for civilian use.
 * Are GPS receiver/clock perfect?
 Firmware bug free?
+* NTP essential to allow time comparison between hosts/devices.
+* Commercial software solutions offer superior time sync to ntp.
 +++
 ## Integer overflow examples
 ### Types used for all examples